 Grant applications are due February 21, 2020 by 5:00 PM.

-Applications are due yearly on the second Friday of March by 5:00 PM.
-Applications received after the March deadline are not considered.
+Applications are due yearly on the third Friday of February by 5:00 PM.
+Applications received after the February deadline are not considered.

 For a list of previous Huyck Research Grant Recipients, follow the link below